The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Points in --general position

 \subsection{General position in the literature}

 The notion of ``general position'' is classical in algebraic geometry.
 However, there does not seem to exist any consensual definition.
-Roughly speaking, a fixed number $s$ of points on a variety $X$, are said to be in \textit{general position} if they correspond to a point of a Zariski dense subset of the space of configurations of $s$ points of $X$.
+Roughly speaking, a fixed number $s$ of points on a variety $X$ is said to be in \textit{general position} if they correspond to a point of a Zariski dense subset of the space of configurations of $s$ points of $X$.
 The point is that the involved \textit{dense subset} depends on the problem we are working on.

-The most usual definition is that $s$ points of the affine space $\mathbf{A}_k^r$ (resp. the projective space $\P_k^r$) are in general position if for all $l\leq r$, no $l+2$ of them lie on a $l$--dimensional linear subspace.
+The most usual definition is that $s$ points of the affine space $\mathbf{A}_k^r$ (resp. the projective space $\P_k^r$) are in general position if for all $l\leq r$, no $l+2$ of them lie on an $l$--dimensional linear subspace.
 However, several different definitions exist in the literature.
-For instance, the definition of Hartshorne in \cite{H} V.4 ex 15 differs from that of Mumford in \cite{mumf} lecture 20.
+For instance, the definition of Hartshorne in \cite[Exercise V.4.15]{H} differs from that of Mumford in \cite[Lecture 20]{mumf}.